vrettasm/MetalHawk/README.md

 ---

-To explore all the options of MetalHawk, type:
+To explore all the options MetalHawk has to offer, type:

     $ ./metalhawk.py -h